 Are you searching for a better alternative to your current LMS?
-If you’re an HR or training manager at a hospitality business in the UK, you’ve likely felt the frustration due to expensive contracts, clunky platforms, or poor support.
+If you’re delivering training at a hospitality business in the UK, you’ve likely felt the frustration due to expensive contracts, clunky old platforms, or poor support.

 Good news: you’re not alone — and you have options.